Sole trader bank accounts

 Digital banking

-If you're a sole trader looking for a cost-effective banking solution, app-based or digital banks might be the way to go.
-Many offer business accounts with no monthly fees and a range of innovative features, including:
+If you're a sole trader looking for a cost-effective banking solution then app-based or digital banks might be the way to go.
+Many offer business accounts with no monthly fees and a range of innovative features, such as:

 • Instant payment notifications: Get real-time alerts for every transaction.